Repairing the Breach: Transformative Possibilities for Dismantling Racism

-To create the emotional context to experience the basic processes of an antiracial dialogue.
+- To create the emotional context to experience the basic processes of an antiracial dialogue.

-To understand how we come to receive and internalize racist structures of thinking and understanding.
+- To understand how we come to receive and internalize racist structures of thinking and understanding.

-Forum 2: downloading & internalizing the racial social order
+II. internalizing the racial social order

 Explore the routine racial dynamics playing out in and about us in personal and institutional spaces as we act out racialized mindsets.
 These mindsets manifest in worldviews, feelings, social communications (conscious and unconscious), and contexts that support the racial hierarchy in US society.

-To identify the ongoing operations of the racial order in our lives–what it looks like, where it is found, AND how it influences our thinking and behavior.
+- To identify the ongoing operations of the racial order in our lives––what it looks like, where it is found, and how it influences our thinking and behavior.

-To examine how our self-other understandings are constructed through the culture (the stuff, standards, and processes of interpretation.)
+- To examine how our "self-other" understandings are constructed through the culture (the stuff, standards, and processes of interpretation).

-In this session we explore an ethic of risk–identifying why we have not risked challenging the racial status quo, what mature moral action requires of us, and which steps we can take to deal with the problem of racial privilege.
+In this session we explore an "ethic of risk"––identifying why we have not risked challenging the racial status quo, what mature moral action requires of us, and which steps we can take to deal with the problem of racial privilege.
 We will come to recognize the misery that systems of privilege cause, thereby imposing moral responsibility on us.